 Nav: I use a trusty Garmin Zumo 660 for all routing.
 Have for years.
 I own two (I use this this off road) and have been very happy with them over the years.
 I also have a Kyocera burner phone with all BDR tracks and other mapping on it...just in case.
 I also share tracking with a SPOT 3 and a DeLorme inReach.

 Riding gear: I use a Icon Variant helmet with an old Cardo-Scala intercom system for music, nav and phone calls.
 I’m using the BMW Ralleye pants and jacket and they’re great.
 My AlpineStars Tech 3 boots have been handy in the rocky terrain.
 As you saw, I am relegated to using one pair of gloves as my warm pair was for a guy with two left hands!
 I swear by military gear so I have a PolyPro long underwear set and the Gore-Tex rain gear; haven’t needed the latter, have definitely used the former.

 Other: I have an external power source that charges off the bike during the day and powers my phone, GoPro and inReach at night.
-The GoPros have been actions up.
-The batteries just die too quickly.
+The GoPros have been acting up; the batteries just die too quickly.
 Will have to look at that later.
 (Baby) Glock 26.